adobe/regola/README.md

 ## Actions

-Actions are used to define operations we want to perform when a rule is evaluated.
+Actions are used to define operations we want to perform after a rule is evaluated.

 ### Basic usage